 Messaging apps are endemic.
 Approximately 5 billion users use WhatsApp, WeChat, Facebook Messenger or Telegram on a daily basis.
-More than 100 billion WhatsApp messages are sent each day in 2020.
+More than 65 billion messages were sent globally each day in 2017 .
 But they come with risks.
 The information communicated on these apps sit outside of corporate walls.
 Not visible to business-critical applications like CRM systems, analytics tools or governance processes.

 Some industries, particularly the banking industry, ban the use of these messaging applications.
 Simply put, having conversations that sit outside of corporate walls and that are invisible to business-critical applications is not an acceptable risk for a lot of industries.

 This is not a necessary step.
 There are ways to embrace consumer messaging to communicate with customers without losing visibility or regulatory oversight.
-To be successful companies need a clear strategy for rolling out B2C messaging.
+To be successful companies need a clear strategy for rolling out a B2C messaging system.

-There are five key questions to ask when defining a strategy for and deploying a B2C messaging platform.
+There are five key questions to ask when defining a strategy for and deploying a B2C messaging applications.

 How will messaging apps connect with business-critical apps?

 To prevent the conversations from being invisible companies need to be clear about what business-critical applications need to interconnect with messaging apps.
 What information do you need to track and where does it need to go?
 They need to consider what business critical applications they have internally that contain customer information.
+Do they need to connect the messaging systems with them?
 Do they have APIs to get client information from internal systems?
 To truly activate the information contained in these conversations, interconnection is key.